float, flexbox

 Example

-value displays the flex items vertically (from top to bottom):
+The column value displays the flex items vertically (from top to bottom):

 .flex-container {